Walking between notable restaurants has become easier in Santa Monica.

 25 intrepid eaters joined the first Food GPS progressive dinner, which was designed to spotlight three Santa Monica restaurants participating in dineLA Restaurant Week.

-We started at the Viceroy, on Whist‘s poolside patio, where the restaurant honored the occasion with a surprise cocktail, The GPS.
-It was an unusually warm and muggy night in Santa Monica, and the mix of Grapefruit juice, P rosecco and St. Germain was especially refreshing.
+Whist honored the occasion with a surprise cocktail, The GPS.
+It was an unusually warm and muggy night in Santa Monica, and the mix of Grapefruit juice, Prosecco and St. Germain was especially refreshing.

-The affable chef walked from table-to-table to introduce himself and to explained the dish, a Roasted Beet Salad with baby lettuces, truffle panna cotta and hazelnuts.
+The affable chef walked from table-to-table to introduce himself and explain the dish, a Roasted Beet Salad with baby lettuces, truffle panna cotta and hazelnuts.

 DiSalvo also described his approach for Restaurant Week.
 He plans to serve full portions of regularly available dishes, since that’s most indicative of a typical meal.
 He’s been in the Whist kitchen for the past three weeks and estimates the menu is 60% to his liking.